open-multi-agent

 agent_start coordinator

-task_start developer // independent tasks run in parallel
+task_start scaffold-tests // independent tasks run in parallel

 agent_complete coordinator // synthesizes final result